 Machine identities are exploding, and attackers are looking to misuse them every day.
-Venafi is committed to enabling our customers to protect the entire lifecycle of their machine identities across their existing infrastructure.
-To support this effort, we created the Machine Identity Protection Development Fund.
+Venafi is committed to enabling our customers to manage the entire lifecycle of their machine identities across their existing infrastructure.
+To support this effort, we created the Machine Identity Management Development Fund.
 With $12.5 Million, the Fund sponsors the development of integrations with the Venafi Platform over the coming years, accelerating the expansion of the Venafi ecosystem.

 In just seven months since the Development Fund’s inception, eleven companies are building integrations with the Venafi platform.
 Many of the funded developers were present at the 2019 Venafi Global Customer Summit in Orlando, and I had the pleasure of getting to know them and learning about the exciting plans they have for the Venafi Platform.